A general purpose, strict, simple ORM for Node.js apps

 npm install osmos-odm

-Note that Osmos uses Harmony Proxies in order to work.
+Note that, in debug mode (which is the default mode), Osmos uses Direct Proxies in order to work.
 Therefore, you must run your instance of node with the

 Using Osmos requires the following steps: